gerdm/gerdm.github.io/content/posts/wolf-ewma.md

 From $(6)$, we see that the KF with SSM $(2)$ is equivalent to the EWMA with $\beta$ replaced by $k_t$, i.e., **the KF is an EWMA with a time-varying smoothing factor**.

-The KF formulation of the EWMA from a KF point of view (i) provides a principled way to determine the smoothing factor $k_t$, (ii) provides a way to estimate the uncertainty of the signal $z_t$, and (iii) it allows us to derive the WoLF variant for the EWMA.
+The KF formulation of the EWMA
+(i) provides a principled way to determine the smoothing factor $k_t$, (ii) provides a way to estimate the uncertainty of the signal $z_t$, and (iii) it allows us to derive the WoLF variant for the EWMA.